yegappan/grep/README.md

 Plugin to integrate various grep like search tools with Vim.

-The grep plugin integrates grep like utilities (grep, fgrep, egrep, agrep, findstr, silver searcher (ag), ripgrep, ack, git grep and sift) with Vim and allows you to search for a pattern in one or more files and jump to them.
+The grep plugin integrates grep like utilities (grep, fgrep, egrep, agrep, findstr, silver searcher (ag), ripgrep, ack, git grep, sift and platinum searcher) with Vim and allows you to search for a pattern in one or more files and jump to them.

 To use this plugin, you will need the grep like utilities in your system.
 If a particular utility is not present, then you cannot use the corresponding